Registration is open!

-Broader Reach is a specific project of our Learn to Sail program which offers no-cost Learn to Sail opportunities from members of historically underrepresented groups.
+Broader Reach is a specific project of our Learn to Sail program which offers no-cost Learn to Sail opportunities for newcomers to Canada and members of historically underrepresented groups.

 If you would like to participate in our Learn to Sail programs and support the Broader Reach program, there are many ways you can help!
 One way is through our Checklick registration page, where you can make a small non-taxable donation to the Broader Reach Fund by adding it to your cart at checkout.

 Want to receive a tax receipt?
 For donations greater than $20.00, tax receipts are available if donations are processed through the National Sport Trust Fund – Nova Scotia chapter as facilitated by Sport Nova Scotia.
-For more information on how you can make a charitable donation and receive a tax receipt, please visit www.broaderreach.ca/donate
+Donations to the NSTF can be made online here.
+For more information on how you can make a charitable donations and receive a tax receipt, please visit www.broaderreach.ca/donate